Karnataka: Sub-divisions

 There are 31 districts in Karnataka.
-Each district (zila) is governed by a district commissioner (ziladar).
-The districts are further divided into sub-districts (talukas), which are governed by sub-commissioners (talukdars); sub-divisions comprise blocks (tehsils/hobli), which are governed by block development officers (tehsildars), which contain village councils (panchayats), town municipal councils (purasabhe), city municipal councils (nagarasabhe), and city municipal corporations (mahanagara palike).
+Each district (zila) is administered by a Deputy Commissioner (also known as the District Collector), who is typically an officer of the Indian Administrative Service (IAS).
+The districts are further divided into revenue sub-divisions, which are administered by assistant commissioners.
+These sub-divisions are further divided into taluks (or talukas), which are administered by Tahsildars.
+Taluks comprise hoblis (clusters of adjoining villages), which include revenue villages.

+Karnataka has around 6,022 Gram Panchayats, 226 Taluk Panchayats, and 31 Zilla Panchayats in rural areas.

+In urban areas, there are 318 urban local bodies, including 1 BBMP, 13 Municipal Corporations, 60 City Municipal Councils, 126 Town Municipal Councils, 114 Town Panchayats and 4 notified area committees.

 Demographics

 According to the 2011 census of India, the total population of Karnataka was 61,095,297 of which 30,966,657 (50.7%) were male and 30,128,640 (49.3%) were female, or 1000 males for every 973 females.
 This represents a 15.60% increase over the population in 2001.
 The population density was 319 per km2 and 38.67% of the people lived in urban areas.
 The literacy rate was 75.36% with 82.47% of males and 68.08% of females being literate.

 In 2007 the state had a birth rate of 2.2%, a death rate of 0.7%, an infant mortality rate of 5.5% and a maternal mortality rate of 0.2%.
 The total fertility rate was 2.2.

 Karnataka's private sector speciality health care competes with the best in the world.
 Karnataka has also established a modicum of public health services having a better record of health care and child care than most other states of India.
 In spite of these advances, some parts of the state still suffer from the lack of primary health care.

+Karnataka ranked tenth in the Fiscal Health Index (FHI) 2025, with a score of 40.8.